edwko/KAN-Gated-State-Space-LM/README.md

-# Kolmogorov Arnold Network Gated State Space Language Model
+# Kolmogorov Arnold Network Gated State Spaces Language Model

 This repository contains the implementation of the KAN-GSS-LM in pytorch.<br>
 The KAN-GSS-LM combines these two components Kolmogorov-Arnold Network and Gated State Space.<br>